Blog

 Add new domain

-6. After adding the records, jump back to MailerSend to toggle the I have added DNS records option and click Verify domain.
+6. After adding the records, jump back to MailerSend to toggle the I have added DNS records option and click Finish verification.

 Now that you have the basics of email authentication, start protecting your brand’s reputation from scammers and give customers the confidence of engaging with your emails.
 Choose a transactional email provider like MailerSend that has email authentication best practices built-in for peace of mind!